 - Don't place two wards on the same location or near each other, try to spread them around.

-- Place them in bushes so that if an enemy goes in a bush you or your team can still attack them.
+- Place them in brushes so that if an enemy goes in a brush you or your team can still attack them.

 - When being pushed in, place wards for protection.